BahramJannesar/SpringInstagramBot/README.md

 #### First Step

-Run the gain_follower.py file for gaining the target username followers like this.
+Run this scirpt for gaining the target username's followers like this.

     python3 gain_follower.py -u USERNAME -p PASSWORD -t TARGET_USERNAME -c NUMBER_OF_FOLLOWERS_YOU_WANT_GAIN